jhastrovio/Pers-MS-OpenAI/docs/ROADMAP.md

 - Regular backups of OneDrive data required
 - Integration tests have been implemented for all Phase 1 components
 - Vercel deployment provides serverless API hosting with automatic scaling
+- Document processing includes OCR capabilities for scanned documents
+- MSAL authentication is required for Microsoft Graph API access
+- NLTK and tiktoken are used for advanced text processing